AAH Newcomers Guide update

 From time to time, field trips are announced in AAH News or on our email list.
 When we are going on field trips, we ask that all members use courtesy and good manners and discuss these with their children.
 Please arrive on time, because we may not be able to wait for you.
 Most field trips have a limit on the number of people who can attend.
 Please be prompt in signing up for field trips you especially wish to attend, and realize that we cannot all go to all events.
 If you cannot go; please call and cancel, so that someone else may go in your place.

-Anyone can organize a field trip, so if you don't see one that interests you, plan one yourself!
+Any of our subscribers can organize a field trip, so if you don't see one that interests you, plan one yourself and announce it on the AAH-announce list.
 In your announcement, it's a good idea to ask interested parents to call you (rather than just publishing the time and place for the trip), so that you will be able to predict the number of adults and children who will show up.
+There are more tips about organizing field trips in the AAH Subscribers Website located in the AAH-announce files area.

-Join other homeschoolers for our annual swim party and picnic on the first day of public school.
-See the August edition of AAH News for details, or join the AAH-Announce email list.
+• Join other homeschoolers for our annual swim party and picnic on the first day of public school in Austin.

 Cub Scouts